henryaj/buildgrid/CONTRIBUTING.rst

 context which will could help guide your efforts.

-Any major feature additions should be raised first as a proposal on the `BuildGrid mailing list`_ to be discussed, and then eventually followed up with an issue on GitLab.
-We recommend that you propose the feature in advance of commencing work.
+Any major feature additions should be raised first as a proposal on the BuildGrid mailing list to be discussed between the core contributors.
+Once this discussion has taken place and there is agreement on how to proceed, it should be followed by with a Gitlab issue being raised which summarizes the tasks required.

+We strongly recommend that you propose the feature in advance of commencing any work.

 The author of any patch is expected to take ownership of that code and is to support it for a reasonable time-frame.
 This means addressing any unforeseen